Modular Jump Gaussian Processes: Global and LAGP Fits

 \subsection{Star}

 The left two panels of Figure \ref{fig:starorig} show the predicted mean fits for the Star data set using global GP and LAGP models.

-Both fits are visually less accurate than the OLAGP and Modular JGP fits in Figure \ref{fig:starfit}.
+Both fits are visually less accurate than the OLAGP and MJGP fits in Figure \ref{fig:starfit}.
 The global GP performs particularly bad in this case, likely because the proportion of observations in component 1 is much larger than the proportion of values in component 2.
-The table of RMSE values in the right panel verifies our intuition, showing that OLAGP and the Modular JGP produce more accurate predictions than either method, particularly the global GP.
+The table of RMSPE values in the right panel verifies our intuition, showing that OLAGP and MJGP produce more accurate predictions than either method, particularly the global GP.
 The LAGP fit in the center panel also shows the selected neighborhoods for the same two predictive locations used in Section \ref{sec:starsim}, $(0.15,0.8)$ and $(0.83, 0.11)$.
-Notice in particular that the neighborhood for $(0.15, 0.8)$ contains points in both the orange and yellow regions, which is why our prediction is inaccurate.
-We are able to select smaller and differently shaped neighborhoods using OLAGP and Modular JGP so that our predictions are more accurate.
-We can verify that OLAGP and the Modular JGP make more accurate predictions by looking at Figure \ref{fig:star_diff}, which shows the absolute difference between the mean predictions and the truth.
+Notice in particular that the neighborhood for $(0.15, 0.8)$ contains points in both the red and yellow regions, which is why our prediction is inaccurate.
+We are able to select smaller and differently shaped neighborhoods using OLAGP and MJGP so that our predictions are more accurate.
+We can verify that OLAGP and MJGP make more accurate predictions by looking at Figure \ref{fig:star_diff}, which shows the absolute difference between the mean predictions and the truth.

 Notice that the difference is largest along the manifold of discontinuity.